bugle-tech/assignment-2022/README.md

 The assignment test used for interviews on early 2022

 # Idea
-The idea is to create a very simple [LMS (Learning Management System)](https://en.wikipedia.org/wiki/Learning_management_system), which basically covers the implementation of REST API endpoints for managing courses and trainees.
+The idea is to create a very simple [LMS (Learning Management System)](https://en.wikipedia.org/wiki/Learning_management_system), which basically covers the implementation of REST API endpoints for managing courses and users.

 ## Specifications
 Following we will provide some model specifications which can be just a **starting point** in order to model the REST API endpoints.
 The specifications might not be followed strictly, so we will evaluate creativity and problem-solving capabilities towards the main goal, which is a REST API for managing courses and trainees.